-Often as a gentlemen’s agreement – and because there weren’t that many takers – the bet would simply be ‘Horse ‘A’ will win’ or ‘Horse ‘A’ won’t win’, giving the rest of the field the same odds as the clear favourite.
+Often as a gentlemen’s agreement – and because there weren’t that many takers – the bet would simply be ‘Horse ‘A’ will win’ or ‘Horse ‘A’ won’t win.’
+This gave the rest of the field the same odds as the clear favourite.

-The government had grown concerned about the hobby and decided to enforce a ‘no cheating rule’ to make wagers into full-blown contracts!
-This law was punishable by up to two years in jail – meaning an end to the shysters at the racetracks.
+The government had grown concerned about the hobby and decided to enforce a ‘no cheating rule’ to make wagers into full-blown contracts.
+This law was punishable by up to two years in jail – meaning an end to racetrack shysters.

-In 2005, Fred Done of Betfred bookmakers made a bet that his boyhood team, Manchester United, would finish higher than Chelsea in the league.
-Unfortunately as Chelsea romped to a record points total on their way to the title, Fred had to pay up to rival bookmaker– Victor Chandler!
+In 2005, Fred Done of Betfred bookmakers, bet that his boyhood team, Manchester United, would finish higher than Chelsea in the league.
+Unfortunately, as Chelsea romped to a record points total on their way to the title, Fred had to pay up to rival bookmaker.

-The influence of the Internet has changed the face of betting forever and led to great interest in live sports betting, as well as online casino and other forms of gaming.
+The introduction of online betting has changed the history of bookmakers, and led to great interest in live sports betting, as well as online casinos and other forms of gaming.

 These improvements mean that betting is now quicker, easier and more well informed than ever.
 Plus, with a little help from us at Bookmakers, it is much safer than it would’ve been a few years ago.